Entropy for compact operators and results on entropy and specification: Introduction

-Furthermore we show that there exists a class of operators with finite entropy, namely, compact operators.
-We will prove that the topological entropy of such operators depend exclusively on its point spectrum.
-The result is remarkably similar, in statement, to Bowen's result in \cite{bowen1971} for the entropy of endomorphism on finite dimensional vector spaces.
+In contrast, we show that there exists a class of operators with finite entropy, namely compact operators.
+We prove that the topological entropy of such operators depends solely on their point spectrum.

-\begin{mainthm} Let $T$ be a compact operator acting on a Banach space $X$.
+\begin{mainthm} Let \(T\) be a compact operator acting on a Banach space \(X\).
 Then the topological entropy is given by:

 \end{mainthm}